muratk5n/thirdwave/en/README.md

 The headline of his paper says "Abu's Been Sleeping In My Bed", guy is laughing his ass off.. surprised?
 I don't think he is racist, u see.
-He and the culture he created like to stir shit up..
+Him and his orgs just like to stir shit up..
 Whatever gets a rise out of people, on 'either side', they'll do.

 ---